 Weight: 1.41 pounds

 But make no mistake.
 As you’ll see in our full iPad Pro 2020 review, the iPad is still a touch-first device, and it will take time for developers to optimize their apps for trackpad input.
-But while this is one of the best tablets ever made, and the closest Apple has come to making a laptop replacement -- and a true Surface Pro rival -- yet.
+Overall, this is one of the best tablets ever made, and the closest Apple has come to making a laptop replacement.

 iPad Pro 2020 review: Cheat sheet